 I'm going to start out by saying that it's not entirely fair to compare cloud hosting with shared hosting.
 But in the same breath I'm going to say that for many, the prospect of cloud hosting had, in the past, seemed completely out of reach due to the higher costing model.

-Well that's all changed and the reason I'm actually comparing Cloudways with Siteground lies in the fact that they fall into a similar price bracket and I know of many people who prefer to put their dollars to highest and best use.
+Well that's all changed and the reason I'm actually comparing Cloudways with Siteground lies in the fact that they fall into a similar price bracket (on the lower end of the scale) and I know of many people who prefer to put their dollars to highest and best use.
 And that may mean the choice of either provider depending on preference and needs.

 As I mentioned at the outset, I use both hosts.
 If you've read reviews (and they exist) that claim you can get a free domain name with Siteground or that you can't host email with Cloudways, read on.